 ** What are Health and Human Services?
-Health and Human Service agencies work to improve and maintain the health and well-being of all individuals by providing for necessities, such as food, water, clothing, shelter, safety, and healthcare, psychological needs, and self-fulfillment, such as education and achieving one's full potential, along with prosperity – by developing, promoting, encouraging, and adopting continued improvements in the areas of medicine, public health, social support services, and other disciplines.
+Health and Human Service agencies work to improve and maintain the health and well-being of individuals by providing for necessities, such as food, water, clothing, shelter, safety, and healthcare, psychological needs, and self-fulfillment, such as education and achieving one's full potential, along with prosperity – by developing, promoting, encouraging, and adopting continued improvements in the areas of medicine, public health, social support services, and other disciplines.

 The following are some examples of Health and Human Service categories:

 - Organizations must provide a direct public Health and Human Service** (definition and categories shown above), and be currently eligible to receive tax-deductible charitable contributions under section 501(c)(3) of the Internal Revenue Code, and located in the United States.
 We love animals too, but please note that animal rescue/welfare organizations generally do not provide a health and human service.

-- If a charity is not already (pre)registered and approved to receive contributions with our United Way (many have different policies and procedures), additional processing time will be required and the agency is subject to eligibility and individual response.
+- If a charity is not already (pre)registered and approved to receive contributions with our United Way, additional processing time will be required and the agency is subject to eligibility and individual response.
 For a new agency application, click here.
 Charities will be required to recertify annually in order to maintain eligibility for receiving donor-designated contributions.
-The online recertification form can be completed through our website: uwbec.org/agencyrecertification For questions about agency eligibility, please contact us.
+The online recertification form can be completed through our website: uwbec.org/agencyrecertification For questions about agency eligibility, please contact us directly.

 - Many large national and international charities have a "Headquarters" (HQ) address shown on their website - if contributing to one of these types of organizations, please be sure to use the correct (LOCAL) affiliate, branch, or chapter, if applicable.

 - Charities with total designations of less than $100.00 will have a prolonged payment deferment, based on pledge type (cash, payroll), actual collection processes, and our standard bi-monthly minimum distribution amount.